Linux 软件免费装

 Does this plugin send my content to OpenAI, Anthropic, or Google?

 No. Easy MCP AI does not call any AI provider.
-The flow is the opposite: your AI assistant (Claude, ChatGPT, etc.) calls your WordPress site, and the plugin executes whatever tool the AI requested.
+The flow is the opposite: your AI assistant (Claude by Anthropic, ChatGPT by OpenAI, etc.) calls your WordPress site, and the plugin executes whatever tool the AI requested.
 Your content only leaves your server in the response that goes back to the AI client you connected — never to a third party you didn't choose.
 Outbound connections to Semrush / DataForSEO / Google APIs only happen if you explicitly configure those credentials, and they only receive the per-call parameters (keywords, target URLs, date ranges) — not your post content.

 How does authentication work?